ccamel/awesome-ccamel/README.md

 - [harmony-development/protocol](https://github.com/harmony-development/protocol) - The schemas for the Harmony protocol
 - [hashgraph/hedera-sdk-go](https://github.com/hashgraph/hedera-sdk-go) - Hedera™ Hashgraph SDK for Go
 - [hashicorp/consul](https://github.com/hashicorp/consul) - Consul is a distributed, highly available, and data center aware solution to connect and configure applications across dynamic, distributed infrastructure.
+- [hashicorp/go-version](https://github.com/hashicorp/go-version) - A Go (golang) library for parsing and verifying versions and version constraints.
 - [hashicorp/hcl](https://github.com/hashicorp/hcl) - HCL is the HashiCorp configuration language.
 - [hashicorp/terraform](https://github.com/hashicorp/terraform) - Terraform enables you to safely and predictably create, change, and improve infrastructure.
 It is a source-available tool that codifies APIs into declarative configuration files that can be shared amongst team members, treated as code, edited, reviewed, and versioned.
 - [hashicorp/vault-secrets-operator](https://github.com/hashicorp/vault-secrets-operator) - The Vault Secrets Operator (VSO) allows Pods to consume Vault secrets natively from Kubernetes Secrets.